-Send files over WiFi from your browser without cable
+Send files over WiFi from your browser to any phone or PC

 0